countable-web/open-source-corporation/product/DISCOVERY.md

   * How will success be measured?
   * What is the impact hypothesis using the above metric?
 How many people will use the solution, and how does it impact their lives/jobs?
 How can that be maximized?
   * What does success look like for you (qualitatively)?
 Provide as much detail as possible about that vision.
+  * Who will we need to work with and in what capacity? (make a list) Book dates/times to meet them.
+Book any travel plans necessary.
+  * What are the first key deliverables and to whom, in order to accelerate the project?

 Consider the Business Model Canvas, as a visual guide for this process.